ludvigla/RRST/README.md

 Supplementary figures are produced in the same `.Rmd` notebooks.
 For example, supplementary figures related to Figure 1 can be produced in the `figure_1.Rmd` notebook.

+All main figure plots exported in the notebooks are available in the `plots/` sub folders inside each figure folder.
+Supplementary figures are located in the `Suppl_figures/folder`.
+The expected output (plots) from the notebooks should be comparable to these exported figures and the figures in the manuscript.

 ## System requirements